-Google is always high on the top employers list and universally considered to be a choice destination for workers.
+Google is always high on "top employers" lists, and it's widely considered to be a choice destination for workers.

 Only the most qualified candidates will make it through the very selective screening process.
 Learn more about what makes a strong applicant at Google, and what to expect during your interview.

 What does Google want in the candidates it hires?
 You’ll find plenty of information on Google’s hiring site.

 While the company is interested in the skills employees bring to the job, Google also highlights the importance of candidates' passions, as well as their "distinct experiences and perspectives."
 People with this mix of skill, passion, and perspective are deemed a "Googler" as opposed to "skilled workers."
 More broadly, this is referred to as candidate fit.
 Are you the right person for the job and for Google?
 Will you fit in with the company culture?

 Google also prioritizes diversity, equity, and inclusion in the hiring process.